-Measure 2594 is not directed toward dialysis facilities.
+Measure 2594 is not a dialysis facility level measure.
 The setting focus addresses a different provider type which falls outside the purview of measures evaluating dialysis facility performance on fistula use.
 This suggests a fundamental difference in the measure target populations, setting and intent that cannot be harmonized.
-Additionally, the measure is limited to incident patients, while the SFR includes both incident and prevalent patients as the measured population.
+Additionally, the measure is limited to incident patients, while the LTC measure includes both incident and prevalent patients as the measured population.